Funny Pages (film): Plot

 The next day, Robert attempts several times to connect with Wallace over his comic book career but is met with Wallace's erratic and volatile behavior.
 Before driving home, Robert offers Wallace a ride home, which he hastily accepts.
 During the ride, Wallace coerces Robert to drive to the pharmacy where he was charged with assault.
 Wallace instructs Robert to provoke the pharmacist in an attempt to get him fired, believing it will help with his case.
 Robert reluctantly agrees in order to earn Wallace's approval.
 In an unsuccessful attempt to gather incriminating evidence, Robert throws a rubber horse at the pharmacist and flees the scene.

 Robert drops off a disgruntled Wallace.
 Desperate for professional guidance, Robert offers to pay Wallace for a drawing lesson.
 Wallace agrees when Robert suggests they could meet at his parents' house in Princeton, New Jersey.
 Later that night, Robert moves back home after walking in on Barry and Steven masturbating to Katano's adult comics at their apartment.

 When Wallace arrives the next morning, Lewis and Jennifer are immediately suspicious of him.
 An increasingly uncomfortable Wallace locks himself in the bathroom and smashes a window in frustration.
 Robert takes Wallace up to his room and pays him with the money he stole from his mother's purse.
 Miles arrives unannounced and tries to show Wallace his work.
 During the lesson, Wallace finds Robert's comic parodying him and his misadventures.
 In a fit of rage, Wallace lambasts the boys and attempts to take Miles' comic from his hands.

 In the ensuing scuffle, Miles is accidentally stabbed in the head with a pen.
 Wallace attempts to flee the house by stealing Robert's car, but he crashes it into the garage.
 Robert chases Wallace on foot, then Wallace beats up Robert and tells him to leave him alone.
 A broken and bruised Robert stumbles to the closed comic book store.
 He sits at the counter and contemplates what just happened.

 Production

 The film began shooting in 2017 with the working title Two Against Nature and, after several delays and re-writes, filming was completed in December 2021.

+The film notably marked the final film role of Louise Lasser as well as Buddy Durress.